jbock-java/jbock/README.md

 [auto types.](https://github.com/h908714124/jbock-docgen/blob/master/src/main/java/com/example/hello/JbockAutoTypes.java)

-If a custom mapper is defined, but no collector, then the skew is determined by comparing the mapper return type and the param/option type:
+If a custom mapper is defined, but no collector, then the skew is determined by comparing the mapper's return type and the return type of the option's `abstract` method:

 Mapper return type      | param/option type           | Skew
 ----------------------- | --------------------------- | ------------